Postgresql windows functions and CTEs

 Windows function use 2 clauses:

-Say, we want to find the maximum popularity for all tracks.
+Say, we want to find the maximum gross revenue across all movies.

-Now we want to add that max_pop value as a column when returning all the rows.
+Now we want to add that max_gross value as a column when returning all the rows.

-Adding subqueries for extra columns is fine but makes queries hard to understand. (and is not super efficient)
+Adding subqueries for extra columns is fine but makes queries hard to understand and is not very efficient

 We can have the exact same result by using the OVER() clause in the previous query